All Ideas

 Section 14A-4-413.9 Suspension

 If the work authorized by a permit is not started within 180 days after issuance of the permit, the permit is suspended, and work may not proceed unless the permit is reinstated.
-For permits other than the stand-alone permits provided for in Section 12A-4-412.1, if none of the inspections required by Section 14A-5-502 are requested within 180 days after issuance of the permit, the permit is suspended, and work may not proceed unless the permit is reinstated.
-If the work authorized by a permit ceases for a cumulative permit of 365 days after the start of construction, or there is a period of 365 days without an inspection being requested, the permit is suspended, and work may not proceed unless the permit is reinstated.
+For permits other than the stand-alone permits provided for in Section 14A-4-412.1, if none of the inspections required by Section 14A-5-502 are requested within 180 days after issuance of the permit, the permit is suspended, and work may not proceed unless the permit is reinstated.
+If the work authorized by a permit ceases for a cumulative period of 365 days after the start of construction, or there is a period of 365 days without an inspection being requested, the permit is suspended, and work may not proceed unless the permit is reinstated.
 The building official must collect a fee as provided in Table 14A-12-1204.1 before reinstating a suspended permit.

 Section 14A-4-413.9.1 Extension of time or reinstatement